d3rky/pyday2022-bcn/docs/instruction.md

         ...
     ```

 1. Now let's write the code to run fuzzing.
 We have an empty function `run_fuzzing`.
 Here you'll write the fuzzer code.
-To allow *Atheris* to generate new input data and run `run_fuzzing` function you should setup and run *Atheris* fuzzing.
+To allow *Atheris* to generate new input data and run `run_fuzzing` function you should set up and run *Atheris* fuzzing.
 Add this code to the bottom
     ```
     def run_fuzzing(data: bytes):
         pass